Office: Sweeney Hall 305

 Mark K. Felton

-The Teacher Education Program at San José State University is California’s oldest public teacher preparatory program.
-We are committed to preparing the highest quality educators (PreK-12), with knowledge, skills, dispositions, and ethics to teach students in our culturally diverse and technologically complex global communities.
+The Teacher Education Program (TED) at San José State University is California’s oldest public teacher preparatory program.
+We are committed to preparing the highest quality TK-12 educators, with knowledge, skills, dispositions, and ethics to teach students in our culturally diverse and technologically complex global communities.
 Teaching is a reliable and rewarding profession for those desiring to influence the lives of children and adolescents.
+TED prepares teachers who focus on students and their learning needs through culturally sustaining pedagogy, antiracist practices, and other asset-oriented approaches to emancipatory education.

-The Teacher Education Department offers preparation for a California multiple subject (grades PK-8) or single subject (grades 9-12) teaching credential offered by the State of California to teach pre-school, elementary, middle, and high school students in a California public school.
-These programs are post-baccalaureate, offered at the graduate level, and are accredited by the CCTC (California Commission on Teacher Credentialing).
-The Teacher Education Department offers many options, including a Teaching Credential only (in multiple or single subject), a Teaching Credential plus a Master of Arts in Teaching (MAT) degree or, for experienced teachers, a Reading and Literacy Leadership Specialist Credential program with a Master of Arts in Education (Curriculum and Instruction) degree.
+The Teacher Education Department offers preparation for a California multiple subject (Transitional Kindergarten - 8th) or single subject (secondary school) teaching credential offered by the State of California to teach preschool, elementary, middle, and high school students in a California public school.
+These programs are postbaccalaureate, offered at the graduate level, and are accredited by the CCTC (California Commission on Teacher Credentialing).
+The Teacher Education Department offers a Teaching Credential only option (in multiple or single subject) or a Teaching Credential plus a Master of Arts in Teaching (MAT) degree.
+For experienced teachers, a Reading and Literacy Leadership Specialist Credential program with a Master of Arts in Multilingual and Multicultural Literacy Education degree has a prospective launch in Fall 2023.
+Undergraduate pathways to the multiple or single-subject credential are available through ITEP and SAGE programs.

 Undergraduate students intending to enter a teaching credential program, should view the Teacher Preparation section of the catalog for more information.